 4. Being unreceptive to revision requests

-It’s a fact of life that as a creative professional sooner or later you will have to perform revisions for some clients.
+It’s a fact of life that as a creative professional sooner or later you will have to do revisions for some clients.
 That’s just how things are.
-Don’t be one of those retouchers who are sluggish to respond to revision requests, or one who contests every last revision with clients.
+Don’t be sluggish to respond to revision requests, and don’t attempt to contest every last revision with clients.

 It is normal that your clients have their own vision for the images you are retouching for them.
-That’s what they are paying you for, and if you get all angry and defensive to their revision requests – that’s a sure way to lose them forever.
+That’s what they are paying you for, and if you get angry and defensive at their revision requests – that’s a sure way to lose them forever.